 \item for $0<k<n$, $k$-cells consisting of the operadic composites of a specified $k$-cell $\chi:x \longrightarrow x'$ satisfying $i(\chi)=\tau$ for each triple $(x,x',\tau)$ where $(x,x')$ is a parallel pair of $(k{-}1)$-cells of $\bs{I_n}$ satisfying $i(x)=i(x')={\partial}\tau$.

 \end{list} \end{definition}

 Note that our presentation for $\bs{I_n}$ has no $k$-cell relations, only $k$-cell generators.
 This is what we would expect, as the $k$-cell relations in a presentation for the ($n$-)globular operad for some theory of higher category should correspond to the axioms on $k$-cell composition in those higher categories.
 In order to satisfy the Coherence Theorem \ref{the coherence theorem}, the axioms for a fully weak higher category should impose no restraints on $k$-cell composition for any $k<n$.

-There is a canonical contraction on the underlying collection of $\bs{I_n}$, defined by taking the $k$-cell generators in the presentation above to be the contraction cells.
+We also observe that there is a canonical contraction on the underlying collection of $\bs{I_n}$, defined by taking the $k$-cell generators to be the contraction cells.

-\begin{lemma} When equipped with its canonical contraction the $n$-globular operad $\bs{I_n}$ for weak unbiased $n$-categories is initial in the category $\mathbf{C \mhyphen GOp}_{\bs{n}}$ of $n$-globular operads with contraction. \end{lemma}
+\begin{lemma} When equipped with its canonical contraction, the $n$-globular operad $\bs{I_n}$ for weak unbiased $n$-categories is initial in the category $\mathbf{C \mhyphen GOp}_{\bs{n}}$ of $n$-globular operads with contraction. \end{lemma}

 \begin{proof} Morphisms of $n$-globular operads preserve identities and composition, and the morphisms in $\mathbf{C \mhyphen GOp}_{\bs{n}}$ also preserve contractions.
-It follows immediately from the definition above that when equipped with its canonical contraction every $k$-cell of $\bs{I_n}$ for $k<n$ is a unique composite of identity cells and contraction cells.
-By lemma \ref{contractible n-morphisms} every morphism of contractible $n$-globular operads is determined by its value on $k$-cells for all $k<n$.
+It follows immediately from the definition above that when equipped with its canonical contraction, every $k$-cell of $\bs{I_n}$ for $k<n$ is a unique composite of identity cells and contraction cells.
+Moreover, by Lemma \ref{contractible n-morphisms} every morphism of contractible $n$-globular operads is determined by its value on $k$-cells for all $k<n$.
 It follows that for any $n$-globular operad with contraction $\bs{G_n}$ there exists a unique morphism $\bs{I_n} \longrightarrow \bs{G_n}$ of $n$-globular operads with contraction. \end{proof}